Jedson Pinto

 Besides researching and teaching, I enjoy spending time with family and being outdoors.

-Research Interests: Disclosure, Information Production, Capital Markets, and ML/AI.
+Research Interests: Information Production & Disclosure, Capital Markets, and ML/AI.

 Nationality: Brazilian, Permanent Resident [United States]